samisalkosuo/icp-cam-devops-demo/README.md

 1. Install Jenkins:
    - https://jenkins.io/doc/book/installing/
    - Assumption here is that Jenkins is installed natively (no Docker container).
-   - Jenkins uses host OS to build application (using Docker, IBM Cloud CLI, kubectl, etc).
+   - Jenkins uses host OS to build application (using Docker, IBM Cloud CLI, kubectl, etc that is installed in host OS and available for jenkins-user).
    - Add jenkins-user to Docker users:
      - ```usermod -aG docker jenkins```
      - Restart jenkins: ```systemctl stop jenkins && systemctl start jenkins```